wso2/docs-is/en/docs/guides/adaptive-auth/user-store-based-adaptive-auth.md

-# Configure Userstore-Based Adaptive Authentication
+# Configure user store-based adaptive authentication

-This page guides you through configuring userstore-based adaptive authentication for a sample web application.
+This page guides you through configuring user store-based adaptive authentication for a sample web application.

-This is useful if you want to add security for users logging in from other userstore domains.
+This is useful if you want to add security for users logging in from other user store domains.

-Using the user store-based adaptive authentication template, you can allow certain userstore domains so that users from the allowed domains are prompted to perform an additional level of authentication, while users from any other userstore domain can simply provide their credentials (basic authentication) to access a resource.
+Using the user store-based adaptive authentication template, you can allow certain user store domains so that users from the allowed domains are prompted to perform an additional level of authentication, while users from any other user store domain can simply provide their credentials (basic authentication) to access a resource.

 ----